risebox/risebox-app/README.md

   # or
   ./tools/build.sh
   ```
-  This will create the __www/js/config/env-config.js__ with angular constants ued by the app
+  This will create the __www/js/config/env-config.js__ with angular constants used by the app

   Then try using Ionic view
   ```